clairestockman/MIST4610GroupProj/README.md

 <img width="1089" alt="Screenshot 2025-03-18 at 9 06 53 PM" src="https://github.com/user-attachments/assets/cad8fd0a-0e80-434f-b875-14116a4bddf5" />

 Query 9 Justification: This query allows managers to see which locations are underperforming and investigate possible reasons.
-It also allows them to implement new training programs to boost performance and possibly offer promotions to get more profits.
+It also lets them know where they may want to implement new marketing techniques as a way to potentially bring in new customers.
+Additionally they may see what, if anything, the less successful locations have in common so that when they are planning to expand to a new location they know where not to look.